hashed-io/hashed-confidential-docs-client-api/README.md

 Then the user has to be logged in to hashed confidential docs, to login the user a VaultAuthProvider is required, the VaultAuthProvider used depends on how the user is login in to the system ex. username/password, google sign in or a native wallet, the current auth providers are:

-- PasswordVaultAuthProvider: for a user login in using username/password
+- [PasswordVaultAuthProvider](https://github.com/hashed-io/hashed-confidential-docs-client-api/blob/f3a4bca9c3fe3201ebecc23985f4cf7fa78e8897/src/model/auth-providers/PasswordVaultAuthProvider.js#L8): for a user login in using username/password
-- GoogleVaultAuthProvider: for a user login in google sign in
+- [GoogleVaultAuthProvider](https://github.com/hashed-io/hashed-confidential-docs-client-api/blob/f3a4bca9c3fe3201ebecc23985f4cf7fa78e8897/src/model/auth-providers/GoogleVaultAuthProvider.js#L11): for a user login in google sign in

 `await hcd.login(vaultAuthProvider)`

-**Its important to note that the polkadot service class instance passed in to the hashed confidential docs will be configured with a VaultWallet when the user is logged in that will enable this instance to be used to call extrinsics and sign on behalf of the user.**
+**Its important to note that the polkadot service class instance passed in to the hashed confidential docs will be configured with a VaultWallet when the user is logged in, that will enable this instance to be used to call extrinsics and sign on behalf of the user.**

 Once logged in the services provided by the [OwnedData](https://github.com/hashed-io/hashed-confidential-docs-client-api/blob/015b59837eb8c0117fecb0c6323053d605a6f5fd/src/model/OwnedData.js#L5) and [SharedData](https://github.com/hashed-io/hashed-confidential-docs-client-api/blob/015b59837eb8c0117fecb0c6323053d605a6f5fd/src/model/SharedData.js#L7) objects can be accessed.